BartMassey/wordle5/README.md

   the remaining words.
 Thus, *w* can be omitted from the search.

-  This version of the program finds the standard vowels "aeiouyw" itself and uses them as pseudovowels.
+  The program finds the standard vowels "aeiouyw" itself and uses them as pseudovowels.
 This is "fair" because the standard vowels are being discovered by the program rather than using expert knowledge.

+  The program also uses a second set of pseudovowels for pruning.
+These are the "global pseudovowels", which are calculated greedily using letter frequencies over the dictionary rather than iteratively.
+The program finds global pseudovowels "aeilnorsu" for the standard dictionary.
+(Fun Wordle consequence: if you start with "alien" and miss everything, "tours" is guaranteed to hit something.)

+  Pruning against global pseudovowels and standard vowels gives a gives a large reduction in search space.
+This is a bit of a mystery to me at this point.

 The resulting algorithm looks something like this: